Tucson Water Quality at a Glance

 Maximize Conservation

-Take advantage of Tucson Water’s extensive rebate programs for high-efficiency appliances, native landscaping, and rainwater harvesting systems.
-Follow outdoor watering schedules and consider xeriscaping to reduce water use.
+Take advantage of Tucson Water’s extensive rebate programmes for high-efficiency appliances, native landscaping, and rainwater harvesting systems.
+Follow outdoor watering schedules and consider xeriscaping — Tucson’s per capita water use has fallen roughly 37% since 1996, and rebates continue to incentivise desert-adapted landscaping and efficient irrigation.

 Consider Advanced Filtration